twalpole/capybara_page/README.md

 [![Build Status](https://travis-ci.org/twalpole/capybara_page.png)](https://travis-ci.org/twalpole/capybara_page)

+# DON'T USE

+This repo is experimental and volatile, it is meant purely for experimentation at the current time and not intended for actual use testing another project.

 ## Supported Rubies / Browsers

 CapybaraPage is built and tested to work on Ruby 2.5, and currently requires the latest master branch of Capybara.